ackertyson/dock-ops/README.md

 for completions to be available in any open terminals.

 *NOTE: you still need to install the real Docker applications; DockOps is just a wrapper.*

+### Without completions

+If for some reason you don't want to install the DockOps shell completion script, replace Step 3 above with:

+3. `./install.sh`

 ## Testing